 When many of your teeth are loose or painful, they may be beyond saving.
 This condition is usually caused by an advanced periodontal disease.
 If you are not a good candidate for implants, then removing your teeth and replacing them with a denture may be the best way to eliminate the infection and restore the health of your mouth

-- Partial Denture: is a removable dental appliance that replaces multiple missing teeth.
-It can be attached to the teeth with clasps.
-As with the Full Denture, this is a Removable appliance that is taken out daily.
+3. Partial Denture: Partial Denture is a removable dental appliance that replaces multiple missing teeth. .
+It can be attached to the teeth with clasps and made to look very similar to natural teeth.
+As with the Full Denture, this is a removable appliance that is taken out daily.

 An Implant Overdenture is a denture that has some sort of direct connection to dental implants.
 The connection helps secure the Full Denture into place while overcoming the instability and lack of retention of a common complete denture.
 Many times either “gaskets” or “bars” are used to attach the denture to the implants, and thus creates a superior fitting appliance.
 This is a good treatment option for an individual who requires a full denture but wants to achieve a more stable and less bulky type of restoration.

 What are dentures?

 Dentures are custom-made teeth made in a laboratory to match perfect impression of overall missing teeth.
 This is done to replace all missing teeth either in the form of full or partial or immediate dentures with more comfortable and natural-looking teeth.

 What are the benefits of dentures?